-The students will work under the direct supervision of a professional in Bhai Gurdas Library for three months (January to March, 2 hours daily) with no pay.
+To train the students in practical librarianship by deputing them to work in Bhai Gurdas Library, three months (January to March, 2 hours daily) with no pay.
 During the internship, each student shall prepare a report of the work done by him/her in the library and submit the same for evaluation to the department within one week of the termination of the internship.
 It will be evaluated by the BOC of the department.
 Based on internship training, Viva-voce will be conducted by the BOC.
 Successful completion of the internship is a must for the final result.